drshahizan/special-topic-data-engineering/materials/project-guidelines.md

 - Provide a flowchart or block diagram of the system architecture.

 Risks and Limitations:
 Identify potential risks and limitations associated with the proposed data science project, including technical, financial, and legal risks.
 Provide a clear plan for mitigating these risks and limitations.
+This should include a risk management plan and contingency strategies.

 Deliverables and Milestones:
 Provide a list of the key deliverables and milestones of the proposed data science project, including timelines and deadlines.